sfeek/ChatServer/README.md

 Chat Server
 =

-There is currently no client available but any telnet client will do.
+There is currently a chat client available but any telnet client will do.
 Just connect to the server on the specified port and address.
 By default port 5000 is used.

 ## Build
 Run GNU make in the repository